WatchOS 3 and WatchOS 3.2 are the new software updates that finally make owning an Apple Watch and Apple Watch 2 a worthwhile investment.

 - Resolves issues we found within watchOS 3

-No more looking at your Apple Watch and waiting for the big update. watchOS 3 launched on September 13, and watchOS 3.1 got here 4 days later on October 24.
+No more looking at your Apple Watch and waiting for the big update. watchOS 3 launched on September 13, and watchOS 3.1 got here on October 24.
 Apple is steadily moving along with Watch updates.

-watchOS 3.1 is more of a bug-fixing update than anything else.
+Good news: everyone can download watchOS 3.1 right now.
+It's more of a bug-fixing update than anything else.
 However, it does have a few front-facing features to get excited about.

 Ever miss a friend's iMessage animation?
 Bubbles and full-screen effects like balloons go bye-bye very quickly if you don't pay attention.
 Now you can replay these message effects thanks to watchOS 3.1.

 Message effects now show up even if you have your Watch tuned to the more docile "Reduce Motion" setting within the accessibility menu.

 Finally, you'll see more consistent Force Touch controls in conjunction with third-party apps, fewer Activity Ring watch face fails, no more Timer notification redundancies (I already hit snooze!), and zero charging errors.

 Both watchOS 3 and watchOS 3.1 are compatible with all Apple Watches: the original Apple Watch, Apple Watch Series 1 and Apple Watch Series 2.